 Clouds on the Road

-Here, the sky is my muse, and often what is seen above Interstate 81, a wide artery that pulses through our rural landscape.
-I am fascinated by this highway of humanity that cuts through us.
-It is the juxtaposition of romance and realism, pastoral beauty and gritty reality that illustrates my view of the world.
+Here, the sky is my muse, and often what is seen above Interstate 81.
+It's a wide artery that pulses through our rural landscape.
+I am fascinated by this "highway of humanity" that cuts through us.
+It is the juxtaposition of romance and realism, pastoral beauty and gritty reality, that illustrates my view of the world.
 In these paintings, no matter how pretty the subject, there will always be an element of the darker side of life.
-Being my current body of work, new paintings will be added here, with the latest listed first.

 "Cloud Three", 40" X 30", Acrylic on Canvas